 - Special features (appointment booking, menu links, etc.)

-This comprehensive approach gives you a clear picture of your current directory footprint.
-You might discover outdated information, inconsistent branding, or even unauthorized listings that need attention.
+This gives you a clear picture of your current directory footprint.
+You might turn up outdated information, inconsistent branding, or even unauthorized listings that need attention.

-For a thorough audit, consider using specialized tools like Moz Local, BrightLocal, or Yext.
-These platforms can automatically scan hundreds of directories and generate reports highlighting inconsistencies or gaps in your listings.
+For a thorough audit, tools like Moz Local, BrightLocal, or Yext can help.
+They automatically scan hundreds of directories and produce reports that flag inconsistencies or gaps in your listings.

 Quick Tip:

-Once you’ve completed your audit, prioritize directories based on:
+Once the audit is done, prioritize directories based on:

 - Traffic volume and relevance to your industry